mbcrump/SwiftPresentationMaterials/README.md

 Be careful of infinite loops which happen when the condition that gets evaluated is never false, so it just keeps going until the app runs out of memory or is killed.

+The do-while loop is similar to that of the while loops, with one small difference; the do-while loop performs the statements inside the loop exactly once before evaluating the loop's condition.
+If the condition is true, the statements inside the do-while loop are executed again.
+If the condition is false, control is transferred to the statement immediately following the while condition.

+	var count = 0
+	do {
+		println("count is \(count)")
+		++count
+	} while count < 10